MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_10_implement_performance_profiling.md

     Implement the suggested improvements, which should include:

-    - Batch product retrieval to eliminate N+1 query patterns
+    - Batch product retrieval to eliminate N+1 query patterns.
-    - Cached product information during order processing
+    - Cached product information during order processing.
-    - Optimized tax and shipping calculations
+    - Optimized tax and shipping calculations.

 1. Optimize the FinalizeOrderAsync method.

-    Select the `FinalizeOrderAsync` method in **OrderProcessor.cs** and use this prompt:
+    Select the **FinalizeOrderAsync** method in **OrderProcessor.cs** and use this prompt:

     ```text
     Refactor the FinalizeOrderAsync method to improve async performance.
 Focus on parallel processing where possible and optimizing await patterns.